By Constance Bommelaer de Leusse and Tereza Horejsova

 • Expanding infrastructure: Private sector needs to invest for the infrastructure to provide Internet access and to create and host services, leaving to governments to prioritize areas with high costs or low demand. • Fostering skills and entrepreneurship: A skilled technical community is necessary to deploy and operate access and content infrastructure.
 It is also necessary to develop human capacity so that there are entrepreneurs, developers and others to create content and services and the innovative new business and delivery models built on them. • Developing a supportive governance system: Good governance is needed to set the principles and rules of an enabling environment for a local Internet ecosystem, and specific policies to promote infrastructure investment and human capacity.
 Governments can also deploy their own content and services and encourage people to make the most of the Internet

 Constance Bommelaer de Leusse is the Senior Director of Global Internet Policy at The Internet Society.
-Strategic thinker, coupled with experienced and practical hands-on approach, she leads the organization's engagement with multilateral organizations with a strong focus on Internet governance issues at the intersection of media development and Human Rights.
+Strategic thinker, coupled with experienced and practical hands-on approach, she leads the organization's engagement with the UN (SDGs, WSIS, etc.) with a strong focus on Internet governance issues at the intersection of media development and Human Rights.